-Where a department has identified that it has control over another entity and is required to consolidate its interests in the entity, please note that the department will be required to present its financial statement for the department as a consolidated entity and as a parent for the current and comparative periods as required by AASB 10.4 and AASB 10.1.Aus 7.2.
-Please refer to Appendix 5 Interests in subsidiary and unconsolidated structured entities for more information.
+Where a department has identified that it has control over another entity and is required to consolidate its interests in the entity, please note that the department will be required to present its financial statement for the department as a consolidated entity and as a parent for the current and comparative periods as required by AASB 10.4 and AASB 101.Aus 7.2.
+Please refer to Interests in subsidiary and unconsolidated structured entities on the DTF website for more information.